- Final University Examinations

 - Students with Disabilities: Examinations and Tests

 The university shall conduct a final examination period in each academic session for undergraduate students.
 Individual instructors through their academic units will determine evaluation methods for particular courses and if a final examination will be required.
 End of course evaluation methods may take a variety of forms, including oral presentations, take-home examinations, major assignments and proctored examinations.
 Individual instructors through their academic units will determine what percent of course evaluation will be based on proctored examinations and other forms of evaluation.

 Examinations are randomly scheduled and students registered in evening sections may be required to write final examinations during the day.
+The maximum time allowed for the writing of a formally scheduled final examination will be two and a half hours (150 minutes).
 Students are strongly urged not to make any commitments (i.e., vacation) during the examination period.
 Students are required to be available for examinations during the examination periods of all terms in which they register.
 Students who register in courses from more than one academic institution are responsible for any examination conflicts generated by their actions.
 The university attempts, as much as possible, to keep one day a week free during the final examination period.

 Students are normally not required to complete more than two final examinations in a 24 hour period.
 In order to receive relief under this rule, the third "offending" examination must start and finish within 24 hours of the beginning of the first examination.
 For example, students will not receive relief under this regulation when their examinations begin at, 9:00 am and 2:00 pm on one day, and 9:00 am on the following day.
 To receive relief under this regulation students must notify their dean's office at least three business days before the beginning of the first of the three problematic examinations.
 The university reserves the right to select which examination is to be deferred.